 Tools are available to Perkins participants who are enrolled in Automotive Technology, HVAC/Refrigeration, EECT, Culinary or Welding Technology programs.
 Tools are purchased through the Perkins office from the official list of the program you are enrolled in. $500 per semester is available for tools.
 This rate is subject to change.

 Applications can also be picked up in the Perkins office, Pirtle 128.
 To be considered for funding, students must meet all guidelines below and submit all necessary documentation, including filing a FASFA application on-line or through the TJC Financial Aid office.
 Financial assistance eligibility is based upon major, need, full-time status, GPA, progress toward major and availability of Carl D. Perkins Grant funds.

 Grant funds are limited, so eligible students will be placed on a waiting list and awarded funds according to the highest economic need as funds become available.
 All students must reapply prior to the fall semester of each academic year and fill out a continuation form each spring.

 All Perkins participants must be full-time students majoring in a two-year Associate of Applied Science degree, as listed in the Tyler Junior College course catalog.
 Your current major must be listed correctly in the TJC Registrar's office.
 If it is not, you must change it immediately in order to be eligible for consideration.
 Associate of Arts (transfer degree for Bachelors) majors, such as General Studies, Teaching, Pre-Law, etc. are not eligible for the Perkins Grant.

 - Apply for the Federal Pell Grant online or in the financial aid office.

 - Be eligible for and receiving Pell Grant funding.

-- Turn in a notarized Perkins Grant application, with all required documentation, by the deadline.
+- Turn in a Perkins Grant application, with all required documentation, by the deadline.